-An elevator plunged from the 32nd floor to the ground, 10 construction workers were killed in a condo construction in Istanbul last month today.
+An elevator plunged from the 32nd floor to the ground.
+10 construction workers were killed in condo construction in Istanbul last month today.
 They were forgotten just in a week.
-However, sadly, this is only the top of the iceberg.
-Death toll at Istanbul construction site reveals dark side of building boom in Turkey
+The death toll at the construction site reveals the dark side of the building boom in Turkey and elsewhere.

-The severity of the situation can be seen via the cases such as the construction works for Qatar’s FIFA World Cup 2022.
-According to Smithsonian, more than 900 workers have already died building Qatar’s World Cup infrastructure.
+Severity of this problem is more visible in well-known mega projects such as the construction works for Qatar’s FIFA World Cup 2022.
+According to Smithsonian, more than 900 workers have already died while constructing Qatar’s World Cup infrastructure.

 The International Trade Union Confederation says that if conditions don’t improve, at least 4,000 migrants will die before kick-off.

 Such cases present an alarming situation for the exploitation of workers, which obstructs the very human right – the right to live.